Allow Browser Cookies

 - Uncheck Block third-party cookies and site data.

 - Select Done.

-Click the Firefox menu button located on the top right of the browser.
+Click the Firefox Settings Button located on the top of the browser.

 - Select Options.